fracz/git-exercises/README.md

 ## Saving your work
 You are working hard on a regular issue while your boss comes in and wants you to fix a bug.
 State of your current working area is a total mess so you don't feel comfortable with making a commit now.
-However, you need too fix found bug ASAP.
+However, you need to fix the found bug ASAP.

 Git lets you to save your work *on a side* and continue it later.
 Find appropriate Git tool and use it to handle